Hardy Ultralite X 5-Weight Fly Rod Review

 Rod Tube/Sock: Yes/Yes

-Hardy's Ultralite X rods make use of a "greater percentage of high modulus carbon fibre" along with their new proprietary Sintrix NSX technology.
-In a nutshell, this tech allows Hardy to modify the blank in targeted areas which results in an overall lighter, stronger, more responsive rod.
+Hardy's Ultralite X rods use a "greater percentage of high modulus carbon fibre" along with their new proprietary Sintrix NSX technology.
+In a nutshell, this tech allows Hardy to modify the blank in targeted areas, resulting in an overall lighter, stronger, more responsive rod.

 This rod features a reversed half-wells grip made from AAAA-grade cork.
-The cork quality is quite nice and the shape is comfortable enough, but I'm a little disappointed they didn't go with more of a full-wells style grip like some manufacturers have gravitated to.
-I understand this is totally personal preference, but I just prefer the feel of that grip style in hand and it seems more appropriate on a high-performance rod such as this.
+The cork quality is quite nice, and the shape is comfortable enough, but I'm a little disappointed they didn't go with more of a full-wells style grip like some manufacturers have gravitated to.
+I understand this is totally personal preference, but I just prefer the feel of that grip style in my hand.

-After a close examination, overall quality and craftsmanship of my Ultralite X tester proved to be top tier.
-This rod has somewhat of a "busy" look as a whole, but it somehow all works quite well and increases the fun-to-fish factor.
+After a close examination, my Ultralite X tester's overall quality and craftsmanship proved to be top-tier.
+This rod has somewhat of a "busy" look as a whole, but it all works quite well and increases the fun-to-fish factor.

 I tested the rod exclusively with a RIO Elite Gold WF5F line which has a 30-foot head weight of 146 grains.
 This puts it at the very upper limits of 5-weight fly line specs based on AFFTA fly line specifications.

 Although Hardy rates these rods as having fast actions, my 5-weight feels like it edges more towards an extra-fast action.
 Despite this, what surprises me most is how well the rod performs at close range.
 Of course, a softer rod would be a great choice for close-in fishing, but the Ultralite X offers very good feel here.
 This was unexpected with such a fast rod, especially with a line that's still within 5-weight grain specs.